 Continuing Education Activity

-- Identify the mechanism of action and administration of thrombolytics.
+- Identify the mechanism of action of thrombolytics.

-- Describe the adverse effects and contraindications of thrombolytics.
+- Describe the potential adverse effects associated with various thrombolytic agents.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance thrombolytics and improve outcomes.

 Thrombolytic treatment is also known as fibrinolytic or thrombolysis to dissolve dangerous intravascular clots to prevent ischemic damage by improving blood flow.
 Thrombosis is a significant physiological response that limits hemorrhage caused by large or tiny vascular injury.
 The physiological hemostatic response is well-controlled by intrinsic antithrombotic properties and fibrinolysis.
 Thrombus formation is supposed to be confined to localized areas of tissue injury.
 Any intravascular thrombus without damage that impedes the blood flow is considered abnormal.
 Any form of inherited or acquired hypercoagulable state may give rise to intravascular thrombus formation.
 Upon formation, an abnormal thrombus may propagate until complete blockage of the arterial lumen or may detach and travel to block downstream vascular lumen.
 Thromboembolism has the following clinical outcomes where a thrombolytic therapy can be used.

 - Deep vein thrombosis (DVT)

 There are two ways thrombolytic agents can be given: systemic administration through a peripheral IV or local release by a catheter after navigating to the site of the clot.
 Thrombolytic or fibrinolytic agents are often referred to as plasminogen activators.
 All of the available thrombolytic agents are serine proteases that cleave plasminogen into active plasmin.
 Currently, available thrombolytic agents include the following: